saurabhkirar/EPAI01/Capstone/Readme.md

 2. checks if the certificate already exists in the folder, and if yes, then do not create it again.
 3. Validtes the name, marks and email.
 4. checks for authentication.

+**Calling**
+1. project can be called by uploading the data in the csv file(please see the data for file format under data folder)
+2. Project can be called by giving the details from command line.
+3. For both the cases there is a provision for recreate certificate is given, if you want to correct any certificate, please choose recreate as yes